 All trial data will be collected using bespoke CRFs.
-Data will be processed in line with the NPEU CTU Data Management SOPs, using validated data management systems to ensure consistency, viability and quality of the data.
+Data will be processed in line with the NPEU CTU Data Management standard operating procedures, using validated data management systems to ensure consistency, viability and quality of the data.

 8.1.
 Source Data